jeffwilcox/jeffwilcox.blog/_posts/2013-08-18-mongodb-on-azure-linux-via-cli.md

 categories: [windows-azure, cloud]
 tags: [windows-azure, cloud, cli, mongodb, command-line, tools]
 ---
-I love [MongoDB](http://www.mongodb.org/), the JSON-friendly NoSQL database by 10gen that just keeps ticking; I'm a long-time user and have attended the MongoDB Seattle conference for a few years learning about ideal deployment scenarios, tips and tricks, and interacting with the community.
+I love [MongoDB](http://www.mongodb.org/), the JSON-document friendly NoSQL database by 10gen that just keeps ticking; I'm a long-time user and have attended the MongoDB Seattle conference for a few years learning about ideal deployment scenarios, tips and tricks, and interacting with the community.

-In this long post I'm going to setup a cloud-based MongoDB replica set cluster in California from my MacBook Air, sitting in a Seattle coffee shop, using the [cross-platform Command Line Interface (CLI) tools](http://www.jeff.wilcox.name/2013/08/command-line-improvements/) that [Windows Azure](http://www.windowsazure.com/) offers (and my team builds).
+In this long post I'm going to talk about hosted MongoDB as well as single instance deployments, but primarily my focus is on setting up a cloud-based MongoDB replica set cluster in California from my Mac, sitting in a Seattle coffee shop, using the [cross-platform Command Line Interface (CLI) tools](http://www.jeff.wilcox.name/2013/08/command-line-improvements/) that [Windows Azure](http://www.windowsazure.com/) offers (and my team builds).

-With a simple bash script for initializing the nodes, I'm able to launch and go live with the cluster in the time it takes to enjoy an Americano, so let's get to it!
+With a simple bash script for initializing the instances, today I'm able to launch and go live with the cluster in the time it takes to enjoy an Americano, so let's get to it!

 ![Setting up a MongoDB replica set via Mac command line tools while in a Seattle coffee shop.]({{ site.cdn }}mongo/VoxxCoffee.png =700x263 "Coffee, Cloud, and a Mac - the Seattle classic.")

-I've been running a mobile app for foursquare users called [4th & Mayor](http://www.4thandmayor.com/) for a few years; the backend is powered by MongoDB: running first on AWS EC2, then hosted MongoDB via [MongoLab](http://www.mongolab.com), and today I'm now running my own replica set cluster using virtual machines in Windows Azure in a reliable, redundant, affordable environment that rocks.
+As an aside: I developed a mobile app for foursquare users called [4th & Mayor](http://www.4thandmayor.com/) a few years; the backend is powered by Node.js and MongoDB.
+I first ran it all on Amazon EC2, then moved the NoSQL tier to hosted MongoDB with [MongoLab](http://www.mongolab.com), and today I'm running my own replica set cluster using Linux virtual machines in Windows Azure.
+The cluster is reliable, redundant, affordable, and a great case study for me as I look over our cloud capabilities and developer tools.

 I'll be using these Windows Azure features & technologies in this post: